-Join Eve Porcello for an in-depth discussion in this video Using ES6 now, part of Up and Running with ECMAScript 6.
+Join Eve Porcello for an in-depth discussion in this video Using ES6 now, part of Learning ECMAScript 6.

 - Because all of the browsers do not support…all ES6 features, all of our ES6 code should be transpiled.…Transpiling is the process of taking ES6 code…that we've written and converting it into ES5,…so it can be read by browsers.…We also use transpiling for languages…like CoffeeScript and TypeScript.…There are many different transpiling tools available.…The most popular is Babel, but we also have…Traceur, Closure, and many others.…If we go back to our compatibility chart,…you'll see a list of the compiler…and polyfill tools at the beginning.…